-Due to the fact that liposuction in most cases is a cosmetic procedure, it does not attract rebates from private health insurance.
+Because liposuction is a cosmetic procedure in most cases, it does not attract rebates from private health insurance.

-We keep provide the highest level of patient care through our doctors and nurses, as well as by maintaining our facilities to the highest of standards.
+Our doctors and nurses provide the highest level of patient care, and the hospital facilities are maintained to the highest standards.

-As each person is differently shaped, we tailor each treatment to specifically suit the needs of each patient, and we are very thorough in our assessments prior to the procedure.
+As each person is differently shaped, we tailor each treatment to suit the needs of each patient specifically, and we are very thorough in our assessments before the procedure.

-Overall, our goal is to provide the best experience possible for you when you come to see us.
+Our goal is to provide the best experience possible when you come to see us.